 Special Access requests are at the discretion of the Davis Library Director.
 Request can be sent to [email protected] or by calling (212) 277 5137.

-Advisen delivers productivity and insight to insurance professionals by providing proprietary data & analytics for predictive risk assessment, loss susceptibility, and loss severity analysis; creating better underwriting and purchasing decisions.
-In addition, Advisen provides insurance focused datasets that give a comprehensive single view into critical company, insurance transactional and claims/loss information across the entire insurance landscape.
+Delivers productivity and insight to insurance professionals by providing proprietary data & analytics for predictive risk assessment, loss susceptibility, and loss severity analysis; creating better underwriting and purchasing decisions.
+Also provides insurance focused datasets that give a comprehensive single view into critical company, insurance transactional and claims/loss information across the entire insurance landscape.
 Please note: students only have access to Professional edition of Front Page News via Advisen.
 The datasets must be accessed with the help of a librarian.

-GlobalData (Access to this database is restricted to the Manhattan Campus)GlobalData (formerly Timetric) is a world leading data & analytics company who provide innovative solutions across a range of industries globally, including insurance and financial services.
+Leading data & analytics company who provides innovative solutions across a range of industries globally, including insurance and financial services.
 The Insurance Intelligence Center contains market data, expert analysis and advisory services covering 185+ markets globally.
-Provides access to intelligence utilised by leading brokers, underwriters, reinsurers and management consultants globally via a highly intuitive web-based platform.
+Provides access to intelligence utilized by leading brokers, underwriters, reinsurers and management consultants globally via a highly intuitive web-based platform.

 The Workflow Tools take you directly to the most important types of intelligence available:

 • Market Intelligence - Global Insurance Database, Macroeconomic Database, Industry Forecast & Insight Reports and Dashboards

 • Competitive Intelligence – Company Profiles, Company Rankings, and Company Breakdowns